olliw42/mLRS-docu/docs/FRSKY_R9.md

 - 5 Volts
 - GND

-Note: As the serial connections are inverted, these will have to be accounted for when connecting to the flight controller.
+Note: As the serial connection is inverted, this will have to be accounted for when connecting to the flight controller.
 One solution is to use an inverter cable as mentioned above.
 Alternatively, ArduPilot F7 and H7 based flight controllers have built-in inverters which can be enabled using with the SERIALx_OPTIONS parameter.

 JR Bay connector:
 - Rx, not used